 Interlibrary Loans are managed using our ILLiad system.
-Login to ILLiad using your SU network ID and password, the same one you use for Blackboard and WebAdvisor.
+Login to ILLiad using your SU network ID and password, the same one you use for Canvas and WebAdvisor.
 The first time you use ILLiad, you will need to complete a registration form with your contact information and electronic delivery preferences.
 Later, you can use ILLiad to monitor the status of your interlibrary loan requests.

 Before you submit an interlibrary loan request, please check for available content at these three weblinks:

 - WorldCat Discovery – Library Catalog (for books, scores and other materials that we own)

 - Journals A-Z List (for articles in journals and periodicals, both print and digital)